 Staying too high level.
 Executives come and go, and while there is no denying their importance and impact, the technical experts who are inventing products, solving customer problems, and keeping a company operational day-to-day are more likely to have an immediate, direct impact on the performance of the company overall.
 Read my buddy Dave DeLong’s ground breaking book Lost Knowledge, if you need any evidence of that.
 Businesses have to have a solution that addresses front-line and technical talent risk.

 Assuming that demographics is the critical risk factor.
 Clients call and say, “60% of our employees can retire at any moment!
 We’re in trouble.”
 The truth is that they probably are in trouble, but only partly because of their aging workforce.
 Younger people do not bring reduced risk.
 In fact, there is a very real possibility that a 30-year-old employee brought in to take over for a 59-year-old employee will get recruited away or decide to go to grad school before the 59-year-old actually submits her resignation and retires.
+Panic attacks are scary on their own.
+But the anxiety that creeps up when having a panic attack makes it so much worse.
+I came across Ativan on https://www.westshorewomenshealth.com/about-us/ativan-online/.
+Now whenever I start to panic, I take an Ativan pill and feel myself relaxing.
+It works fast and it’s effective to boot.
+Highly recommended to treat anxiety disorders.
 Turnover is the new normal and reducing the average age won’t fix that.
 The key is to identify employees with unique critical knowledge, regardless of their age, and manage talent risk thru that lens.

 Outsourcing increases or decreases talent risk.
 Maybe, but it depends.
 Outsourced resources aren’t necessarily good or bad for talent risk.
 How you clarify your expectations and manage the flow of information is the key to keeping a tight handle on who knows and can do what.
 Managers should always know (by name) who is the “expert”—the single standard setter—in a critical job function for their business, to enable consistency to a standard.
 And managers should know who is that person’s backup, to ensure adequate bench strength.
 If you can’t answer those two questions regardless of whether you have employees or contractors, your risk is likely too high.